 Adult Gerontology-Acute Care Nurse Practitioner, Certificate

-The Adult Gerontology-Acute Care Nurse Practitioner, Certificate of Graduate Study is restricted to students who hold a master’s degree in nursing.
+The Adult Gerontology-Acute Care Nurse Practitioner, Certificate of Graduate Study (post-master’s certificate) is restricted to students who hold a master’s degree in nursing.
 The program of study is designed to augment the student’s prior graduate study through advanced practice preparation to provide direct patient management in acute and complex care settings.
 Graduates are employed in a variety of acute care settings ranging from critical care, trauma, cardiology, pulmonary, nephrology, gastroenterology, and surgery.